|Call||Application deadline||Assessment meeting|

 The OUH PhD Fund can be applied a maximum of three times.

-Only students, who have already obtained approval of a PhD protocol at the University of Southern Denmark before the application deadline, are eligible.
+Only students, who have obtained approval of a PhD protocol at the University of Southern Denmark prior to the application deadline, are eligible.
 Please notice that OUH does not support PhDs that are not registrered at the PhD school (§15, part.
 2), and in the event of this situation the funding for the PhD will be withdrawn.

 The significant part of the PhD study must take place at OUH or the main supervisor must be employed at OUH, and the PhD project must have a distinct clinical perspective relevant to OUH.

 It is expected that external means consitute part of funding of a PhD stipend.
 The expected funding of the entire PhD project must be stated in the application.